-The beard behind Ockham’s Beard belongs to me, Dr Tim Dean, a philosopher, award winning philosophy communicator, science writer, public speaker, teacher and facilitator.
+The beard behind Ockham’s Beard belongs to me, Tim Dean.
+I am a philosopher, award winning philosophy communicator, science writer, public speaker, teacher and facilitator.

-I’m currently writing a book (title TBA) published by Pan Macmillan arguing that the way we think about morality is burdened by evolutionary baggage, often causing it to be out of step with the modern world.
-It covers issues like racism, sexism, political tribalism, online outrage culture, religion, consumptive capitalism and more.
-It’s due out in 2021.
+My first book, How We Became Human, will be released in 2021 through Pan Macmillan Australia.
+It argues that the way we have evolved to think about morality is often out of step with the modern world, contributing to social issues like racism, sexism, political tribalism, online outrage culture, religious intolerance and more.

-I co-host a podcast with the amazing Dr Monty Badami called The Meaning of…, in which we explore where we find meaning in the modern world, tackling issues like sex, death, race, culture and even COVID-19.
+You can hear me and my amazing colleague Dr Monty Badami on our podcast, The Meaning of…, in which we explore where we find meaning in the modern world, tackling issues like sex, death, race, culture and even COVID-19.

-I also work on the Universal Commons project, led by Australian businessman and philanthropist, Alan Schwartz.
-We are working to make the economy more ethical and sustainable by moving from our current “Parasitic Capitalism” to what we call “Mutualistic Capitalism”.
+I have worked on the Universal Commons project, led by Australian businessman and philanthropist, Alan Schwartz.
+The project aims to make the economy more ethical and sustainable by moving from our current “Parasitic Capitalism” to what we call “Mutualistic Capitalism”.

-I have written for a popular outlets, including New Philosopher, New Scientist, Popular Scientist, Cosmos, The Sydney Morning Herald, The ABC, Acuity Magazine and many others, and regularly appear on ABC Radio and TV.
+My writing has also appeared in popular outlets, including New Philosopher, New Scientist, Popular Scientist, Cosmos, The Sydney Morning Herald, The ABC, Acuity Magazine and many others, and I regularly appear on ABC Radio and TV.

-I have been Science and Technology Editor at The Conversation, and have edited industry-leading publications including Cosmos, Australian Life Scientist and PC & Tech Authority magazines.
+Past roles include Science and Technology Editor at The Conversation, and editor of industry-leading publications such as Cosmos, Australian Life Scientist and PC & Tech Authority magazines.

-I am currently an Honorary Associate in the philosophy department at the University of Sydney, and my Doctorate in philosophy was from the University of New South Wales in evolution and morality.
-My philosophical specialisations include the philosophy of biology, evolution, ethics and moral psychology.
+I am an Honorary Associate in the philosophy department at the University of Sydney, and my Doctorate in philosophy was from the University of New South Wales on evolution and morality.
+My philosophical specialisations include the ethics, critical thinking, philosophy education, philosophy of biology and moral psychology.

-You can follow me on Facebook or Twitter, or contact me via email at email@example.com.
+You can follow me on Facebook or Twitter, or contact me via email at tim.dean [at] ockhamsbeard.com.au.